stmork/kvm-hostcreator/README.md

 There is a post copy feature which replaces all _%DISTR%_ token occurences in the files with the real _DISTR_ environment variable given by parameter or by default from the file _/etc/default/kvm-hostcreator_.
+So it is possible to add additional _sources.list_ files which may contain the distribution.

 Finally the file _/etc/resolv.conf_ is copied into the VM to ensure same hostname resolution as of the host.

 ## Postunpacking
 In this stage the file _/etc/hostcreator/postunpack.sh_ is called if existing.
-You can adjust this file as you needed.
-It is a good place to add additional APT keys using the _gpg2_ tool.
+You can adjust this file as you need.
+It is a good place to add additional APT key downloads using the _gpg2_ tool.
+The precedure may differ depending on what software sites you use.
 The create scripts call this hook with the virtual hostname as the first parameter, the temporal mount point as the second parameter and the _DISTR_ variable as the third parameter.